StefanSchubert/sabi/README.md

 I was wondering, if we will be able to gain some more insights if we start to share our measurement data and placing some business intelligence style reporting on top of it.
 This should enable us to to answer some questions like:

 * How often do all measure the KH-Value, when not using the Balling method?
+Is there a propability of getting a cyano bacteria plague when measuring too less?
 * Is there a thing in common when Alveoproa dies (are there similar PO4 levels)?

 There must be quite a lot of interesting questions, especially in the field of aquaristic forensics.